-Every film has that one main poster that releases as the initial promotional material.
-Later on, producers release singular characters in the spotlight, which is called a “Character Poster.”
+Every film has that one main poster that is released as the initial promotional material.
+Later on, producers release singular characters in the spotlight, these are called “Character Posters.”
 The film poster design trends can go on to become iconic and even case studies in graphic design, illustration and photography classes.
 A film like Alfred Hitchcock’s Vertigo was famous for its design and silkscreen printing technique.
 Rob Marshall’s Memoirs Of A Geisha is iconic for its monochromatic photography with the pop of colour from the red lips.
 These designs held meaning to the plot of the films in a subtle yet evocative way.

 Since film posters are the first thing that the audience sees, movie poster artwork and its impact on cinema are massive.
 Movie poster artwork and its role in film marketing are the same as the relationship between an advertisement and a product.